haziqj/phd-presentation-3/README.md

 #### Model comparison

+Model 1 only considers treatment effect and ignores study-groups.
+Model 2 considers both treatment and study-group effects.
+Model 3 is similar to Model 2 with an addition of an interaction effect between treatment and study groups.
+Model 3 is the model chosen, as it implies the effectiveness of the treatments on quitting smoking varies across study groups.

 |     | Model                                                |  Lower bound|  Brier score|  No. of RKHS param.|
 |-----|:-----------------------------------------------------|------------:|------------:|-------------------:|
 | 1   | *f*<sub>1</sub>                                      |     -3210.79|       0.0311|                   1|